LisaMJensen/my-portfolio/README.md

 ## Setup/Installation Requirements

-* _To view the webpage in a browser, use the GitHub Pages link._
+* _To view the webpage in a browser, use the following GitHub Pages link: https://lisamjensen.github.io/my-portfolio/ _
 * _To view the files and code, clone this repository to your local machine._

 ## Known Bugs